geaz/tableDisco/README.md

 ## Firmware

 Before building the **TableDisco** you should flash the firmware onto the Wemos D1 Mini.
-This way you are able to make sure, that it works before solder it.
+This way you are able to make sure that it is functional.

 Open the *src/firmware* folder in [Visual Studio Code](https://code.visualstudio.com/).
-This project used [PlatformIO](https://platformio.org/platformio-ide) to develop the firmware.
+This project uses [PlatformIO](https://platformio.org/platformio-ide) to develop the firmware.
 Install the PlatformIO extension into Visual Studio Code.

 To flash the firmware onto the Wemos connect it to your PC and press the *Upload* button in the status bar.